jrc03c/js-text-tools/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/js-text-tools).
+This repo will soon be archived.

+---

 # Introduction

 **js-text-tools** is just a little collection of tools for modifying text.
 It can be used either in the command line or in JS projects.